 Graduation Requirements and Course Planning

-High school students and their families work together with the school counselor to create a Student Learning Plan, to include successful course sequencing.
+High school students and their families work together with the school counselor to create a Academic and Career Plan, to include successful course sequencing.
 The course catalogs are updated yearly to use as a reference when meeting with the student's counselor.

 Requirements for graduation differ depending on the year the student entered high school for the first time.